 A cheque is an exchange bill drawn upon a delegated banker which is only payable on demand by the applicant.
 In a strict legal sense, the individual/ organisation issuing the cheque is named a ‘drawer’ and therefore the individual/ organisation in whose favour the cheque has been issued is named the ‘drawee’.
+Read below to understand what is bouncing of cheque and how can you recover your money through in case of a cheque dishonour, the aggrieved party can also file a civil suit along with the criminal complaint against the accused through Best Lawyer for Cheque Bounce Case.

 The Negotiable Instruments Act of 1881 has been recently amended with a view to deal with the difficulty of undue delay in final resolution of cheque dishonour cases in order to provide relief to payees of dishonoured cheques and to discourage frivolous and unnecessary litigation which might economize and time.
 Further, the amendments have strengthened the credibility of cheques and helped trade and commerce generally by allowing lending institutions, including banks, to still extend financing to the productive sectors of the economy.